 The Ageist Britain Report has highlighted the top 3 most popular ways people think we can combat ageism:

 - If more brands used different models of all ages for their advertising campaigns (37%)

 - If the issues associated with ageism had the same level of attention as racism and sexism (33%)

 - If people were more aware of the use of ageist language and avoided derogatory terms (33%)

 The bottom line is “to change the way we think about ageing, we need to change the way we talk about ageing.
 Until we consciously make a step to change the way we talk and look at life after 50, ageism will only become more pervasive”.
 So, let’s start paying closer attention to the language we use and hear.
-And when you see or hear ageism in action, get to them think about their behaviour and language.
+And when you see or hear ageism in action, get to them and think about their behaviour and language.

 In our opinion, in order to challenge stereotypes, it’s also important to look after ourselves, being active, informed and up-to-date about the world around us.
-If we all take these steps, we can take huge strides towards finally retiring ageism.
+If we all take these steps, we can take huge strides towards finally retiring from ageism.